ginstrom/paladin-novel/manuscript/chapter-25.md

 At the chamber's heart stood a figure that had once been human.
 High Cleric Mordain wore robes that might have been white once, but were now stained with substances that defied identification.
 His face was gaunt, his eyes sunken pits that reflected no light.
 When he smiled, his teeth were black as coal.

 "Welcome, false paladin," he said, his voice echoing strangely in the corrupted space.
 "Welcome to the true temple of Turin.
-Here, the weak are culled and the strong are forged in the fires of suffering.
+Here, the weak are culled and the strong are forged in the fires of suffering."

 "This is not Turin's temple," Gond replied, stepping into the chamber.
 Behind him, his companions spread out, but he could feel their reluctance to enter the tainted space.
 "This is an abomination that wears his name."